billyc/immersion/_posts/2023-09-12-sept-update.md

 ### July

-**Vocabulary:** I committed Anki to 20 new words a day, and I went letter by letter adding those words to Anki, using Refold's recommended Anki settings.
+**Vocabulary:** I committed to using Anki for 20 new words a day, and I went letter by letter adding those words to Anki, creating cards for each and using Refold's recommended Anki settings.

 - For each word I did an image search on the word itself, or on the English translation if those images didn't make much sense.
 I grabbed the most memorable image.